resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

-# Lesson I: An introduction to the dashboard (45min)
+# Lesson I: An introduction to the dashboard (30 min)

 "Roll up to the NeCTAR mystery tour!"